Skip to main content

 Then explain how end users consent to receive messages: how they opt in, when consent is collected, and whether multiple opt-in methods are used.

-If users can opt in via text message, also provide opt-in keywords and opt-in confirmation message.
+If users can opt in via text message, also provide the opt-in keywords and opt-in confirmation message.

 Review the list of forbidden message topics, such as: